isomerpages/moe-queenswaysec/_the-queensway-experience/Talent Development Programmes/Science Talent Development Programme.md

 Other highlights of the Science TDP involve science ‘missions’, where students are challenged to put their problem-solving skills to the test and generate novel ideas, ranging from the creation of an egg lander, to creating a catapult made of ice cream sticks, as well as constructing a bridge from straws.

+We believe that a love for Science should transcend academic grades.
+Hence, students are invited to participate based on their interest, passion and aptitude.
+Lower Secondary students are given opportunities to develop their communication skills and to look at the world around them critically through mini-experiments which require them to apply simple Science concepts.
+Upper Sec students are trained to represent the school in competitions such as the Junior Olympiads for Biology, Chemistry and Physics and the National Science Challenge.

 #### Student Experiences: